 Violations of Regulation VI will result in removal of improperly posted signs and possible loss of posting privileges for the following semester and/or other restrictions as may be determined by the associate vice president/dean of students.
 Organizations and/or individuals will be charged for the cost incurred for removal or repair of improper posting.

-Violations of campus publicity and posting regulations that also violate the Student Conduct and Discipline Regulation will be referred to the director of Judicial Affairs, USU-224, (562) 985-5270.
+Violations of campus publicity and posting regulations that also violate the Student Conduct and Discipline Regulation will be referred to the director of the Office of Student Conduct and Ethical Development, USU-224, (562) 985-5270.

 The purpose of this regulation is to establish policies and procedures related to major events.
 The policies are to be adhered to by all students, planners, advisors, coordinators, directors and managers.
 Major events are defined as those which 1) have an anticipated attendance of 300 or more people and/or 2) involve crowd control precautions due to the nature of the event (i.e., controversial issue or speaker, popular performer, etc.), or the characteristics of a specific facility.